Innovative business development in the Lithuanian capital

 Life Sciences Incubator

-By 2022 a specialized life sciences incubator – Technology Development Center – will be built at VCIIP, offering unique laboratory facilities specialized for work with microorganisms, viruses and bacteria.
+By the end of 2023 a specialized life sciences incubator – Technology Development Center – will be built at VCIIP, offering unique laboratory facilities specialized for work with microorganisms, viruses and bacteria.

 4000 sq. m. incubator will host 2 open access centers, with infrastructure and services accessible not only to the startups residing here, but for other innovative companies as well.
 Moreover, we estimate that by 2035 over 80 life sciences startups will have benefited from the incubator’s services.